Thenicolaibulow/merus_bt/README.md

 ### SPP app control

-Currently the L-Shelf seems to be functional! - However it spins out of control when the frequency is changed.
+Currently the L-Shelf & H-shelf is functional! - However it spins out of control when the frequency is changed.
-Solong only the gain is changed it works.
-Although stuck a 150Hz.
-For now.
+Which is why the L & H-shelf is currently locked at 150Hz & 3KHz respectively.